QUOTES-Tennis-Reactions to Wimbledon banning Russian and Belarusian players | Sports-Games

 GLOBAL ATHLETE, INTERNATIONAL ATHLETE-LED PRESSURE BODY "Banning Russian and Belarusian athletes will also protect these athletes who have no choice to remove themselves from competitions.
 These athletes must follow the orders from their countries' leaders.

 "Time for the @WTA, @atptour and @ITFTennis to take swift action."
-(Compiled by Hritika Sharma in Bengaluru, ediitng by Pritha Sarkar)
+(Compiled by Hritika Sharma in Bengaluru, editing by Pritha Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)